CMSgov/CMCS-DSG-DSS-Certification-Staging/FAQs/readme.md

 ### Q30: Do operational reports need to be submitted using the Operational Report Workbook (ORW) template?
 A: Yes, CMS requires its use to ensure states capture all relevant details about their metrics in a format that can be included in the database.
 If state-submitted data does not align with the database, states will be asked to resubmit their data or risk failing compliance with required operational reporting.

+Please reach out to your State Officer to get the template.

 ***

 ## Metrics {#metrics}